dotrey/cursed-kanji/doc/_devlog.md

 # Devlog

+## 2020-06-16
+- Added dynamic scaling to the kanji card

 ## 2020-06-14
 - Split CSS into separate files and added `postCSS` for bundling
 - Added simple game loop based on a state machine